TheSnakeWitcher/contracts-fees/README.md

 family of contracts they usually enforce and manage separately a default fee.

-Additionally, these contracts are divided in those who charge fees using native cryptocurrency which have `Value` in their name or those how use ERC20 tokens which have `ERC20` in their name.
+Additionally, these contracts are divided in those who charge fees using native cryptocurrency which have `Value` like `FeeChargerValue` or `FeeManagerValue` in their name or those how use ERC20 tokens which have `ERC20` in their name like `FeeChargerERC20` and `FeeManagerERC20`.

 Lastly is how the amount to charge is managed.
-The amount could be `static`, `operations` or `dynamic`.
+The amount could be `static`, `operations` or `dynamic` or `internal`.
-The `static` case is where the fee amount to charge is predefined.
+- The `static` case is where the fee amount to charge is a predefined parameter or state variable.
-The `operations` case allow to set a fee per function.
-The `dynamic` case is where the fee must be calculated in execution time according to certain parameters.
+- The `dynamic` case is where the fee must be calculated in execution time according to certain parameters.
+- The `operations` case allow to set a fee per function(only external or public make sense).
+- The `internal` case only for `Value` related contracts is like `static` but stored the fees internally.

+Example:
-Contracts `FeeChargerValue` and `FeeChargerERC20` obtain the fee amount to charge by reading a predefined state variable(statically).
+- Contracts `FeeChargerValue` and `FeeChargerERC20` obtain the fee amount to charge by reading a predefined state variable(statically).
-Contracts `FeeChargerValueDynamic` and `FeeChargerERC20Dynamic` calculate the current fee acording to arbitrary parameters(dynamically).
+- Contracts `FeeChargerValueDynamic` and `FeeChargerERC20Dynamic` calculate the current fee acording to arbitrary parameters(dynamically).
-Contracts `FeeChargerValueOperations` and `FeeChargerERC20Operations` allow to define a fee amount for every function and charge accordingly to current function being called, aditionally allow to define a default fee.
+- Contracts `FeeChargerValueOperations` and `FeeChargerERC20Operations` allow to define a fee amount for every function and charge accordingly to current function being called, aditionally allow to define a default fee.